OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 An attacker supplies a manipulated pre-trained model which is then unknowingly further trained/fine tuned with still having the unwanted behaviour.

+Model types resilient against a transfer learning attack, have been trained with adversarial robustness techniques and the ability to abstain from making predictions when uncertain.

   Example: GenAI models are sometimes obtained elsewhere (e.g. open source) and then fine-tuned.
 These models may have been manipulated at the source, or in transit.
 See [OWASP for LLM 05: Supply Chain Vulnerabilities.](https://llmtop10.com/llm05/).

 **Controls specific for transfer learning:**